andstor/mush-dsl/tdt4250.mush.xtext/README.md

 ![Eclipse Runner](assets/mwe2-workflow.png)

 ## Language syntax
-Mush is a simplified code language based on multiple programming languages (Java, Python etc.).
-It allows for a greater use of pseudocode like syntax, hence making it more natural to read and write, therefore there are multiple ways to write the same code.
-The language is whitespace aware, making use of indentations to create structure (like Python).
-It compiles down to Java code.
+Most programming languages has a very crude syntax, including a lot of specific symbols and characters.
+These are often hard to understand for a person without much programming experience.
+We therefore wanted to make a language that could be expressed in a more natural style.
+The result of this was Mush.
+Mush provides a more pseudocode like syntax, without a lot of syntactical clutter.

 Due to the language’s nature, it makes a great candidate for beginners to learn programming.
-Yet, it is powerful enough to for example try out algorithms, which is often expressed in a pseudo like syntax.
-We have used the book “Introduction to ALGORITHMS, 3.rd edition” as inspiration.
+Yet, it is powerful enough to express complex algorithms.
+Algorithms are often expressed in a pseudo like syntax.
+Mush would allow implementation of such "pseudo algorithms" in a more straight forward way.
+In particular, we have used the book “Introduction to ALGORITHMS, 3.rd edition” as inspiration.

 ### Package Declaration